SIMITClub/simitclub.github.io/src/pages/about-rewrite.md

 - ✔️ Making sure the event runs smoothly as part of our events crew.

-As for those truly confident in their abilities, rest assured that the recruitment drive initiative also looks for excommittees who can lead the club and all its members.
+As for those truly confident in their abilities, rest assured that the recruitment drive initiative also looks for executive committee members who can lead the club.

 ---

-## Meet Our Excos
+## Meet Our Executive Committee